 - Only accept completed applications from consumers with a valid election period.
-Without a valid election period, enrollments are not accepted by CMS. - Never offer or give the perception that you are offering to hold an enrollment application and submit it at a later date.
-Did you know?
-From Oct.
-1 -14, you can complete and submit an enrollment application for the upcoming plan year when the consumer is enrolling using either IEP/ICEP election periods and a Jan.
-1 effective date. - At the time of enrollment, the agent must provide certain CMS-required materials to the consumer for the plan in which the consumer is enrolling.
-These materials include the Summary of Benefits (and all materials/information that must be provided whenever the Summary of Benefits is provided), the Pre-Enrollment Checklist, and Star Ratings.
-Once CMS publishes Star Ratings, generally in October, agents must communicate the new Star Ratings to consumers when presenting a plan. - To ensure you are providing all the required materials and information, we strongly recommend you provide the consumer with the plan's Enrollment Guide instead of stand-alone documents. - Only the agent who last reviewed the plan and assisted the consumer in the completion of the enrollment application is permitted to sign, date, and affix their writing number to the application.
-For Example, Phil may decide to host a large formal event with other agents present in order to timely assist consumers through the enrollment process following the formal presentation.
+Holding or offering to hold a completed application is prohibited.
+Enrollment applications using the Annual Election Period (AEP) must not be received until Oct.
+15. Note: You are permitted to accept an enrollment application for the upcoming plan year Oct.
+1-14 only if the election period used is IEP/ICEP. - At the time of enrollment, provide all applicable CMS-required materials, such as Summary of Benefits, Pre-Enrollment Checklist, and current Star Rating.
+To ensure compliance, we strongly recommend providing the Enrollment Guide instead of standalone documents. - Only the agent who last reviewed the plan and assisted the consumer in the completion of the enrollment application is permitted to sign, date, and affix their writing number to the application.
 When multiple agents are working an event, it is the agent who assists in the completion of the enrollment application who signs, dates, and enters their writing number on the application.
 Agents are not permitted to divide up among themselves the enrollment applications completed during an event.
 Doing so would result in a compliance infraction and result in corrective and/or disciplinary action.